NaturalHistoryMuseum/scratchpads2/docs/hosting/docker.rst

         0 3 * * * docker exec scratchpads.apache drush core-cron > /var/log/docker.cron.log 2>&1

-If you would prefer to run Scratchpads on your server without Docker, these instructions will help - https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04
+You can also run Scratchpads without Docker, installing your own versions of PHP, MySQL, Apache and SOLR.
+It's much more complex, but these instructions will help - https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04